Eastern Townships: History

 The Abenaki, of the Wabanakiak First Nations, were the first inhabitants and lived in this geographic territory for centuries before European colonization.
-Their ancestral land called Ndakina, comprises land south of the St. Lawrence River, from the eastern seaboard of the Atlantic Ocean, to the Richelieu River, and northward to the Gaspé Peninsula.
+Their ancestral land, called Ndakina, comprises the area south of the St. Lawrence River from the eastern seaboard of the Atlantic Ocean to the Richelieu River and northward to the Gaspé Peninsula.
 This is also attested by many toponyms such as Lake Memphremagog and the Massawippi River.

 Until 1791 the region was organized under the seigneurial system of New France.
 In 1791 the region was resurveyed under English law.
 It was divided into counties, which were in turn subdivided into townships.

 Settlement by Europeans happened in three waves: first from New England, including some loyalists, then from the British Isles, and finally French-Canadians from surrounding areas.
 The proximity of the United States explains the arrival of Loyalists at the end of the eighteenth century, especially in the townships bordering Maine, New Hampshire, and Vermont.

-In 1792, the area was designated as the electoral county of Buckinghamshire.
-The first of 95 townships to be granted was Dunham, established in 1796.
-Followed by Potton, Bolton, and Brome all in 1797.
+In 1792 the area was designated as the electoral county of Buckinghamshire.
+The first of 95 townships to be granted was Dunham, established in 1796, followed by Potton, Bolton, and Brome, all in 1797.
 Over the following years, the territory became known as the “Eastern Townships of Lower Canada”, in contrast to the “Western Townships” of Upper Canada, and by 1806 the name “Eastern Townships” was commonly used.
 The French terminology shifted over time, first appearing as Townships de l’Est around 1833 and later as Cantons de l’Est in 1858.